“I’m On The Road Again” *

 Just after Blytheville I cross the state line into Missouri.
 A few miles later Hwy 61 disappears and I’m forced back onto I-55 N. This is weird and I wonder to myself if I’m on the right road again.
 Sometimes on these dual numbered roads only one of the road numbers is regularly indicated, so I think “Have I missed an exit?”
 I see a service/rest area coming up and decide to pull in to see if I can find out what’s going on.

 Luckily there’s a tourist information centre which is useful for two reasons.
 One, they’ve got loads of leaflets about what to do in St Louis – tours etc. – plus I pick up a free road map.
 Secondly, the ladies manning the centre aren’t too sure why Hwy 61 keeps ‘disappearing’ but they’re sure there’s an exit for it a few miles further on.
 “Just keep going”, they advise – so I do.

 Down By The River In New Madrid

-Back on the road again after lunch and as I near Cape Girardeau I’m forced off Hwy 61 again and onto I-55 but thankfully not for long.
-Soon returning to 61 again thankfully I notice that the landscape is starting to change gradually.
-It’s subtle at first but soon I’m in rolling up-and-down green countryside surrounded by trees on both sides, and there’s lots of bends in the road as well – it’s a glorious driving experience with the sun breaking through the tree canopy, spearing shafts of light onto the road.
-I’m travelling through lots of little towns – the signs by the roadside at the town boundaries say “Population 89”, “Population 102”, and other similar numbers – and whilst there are some larger towns, overall the road and the views are wonderful and it’s a real contrast to the Delta: a great drive, very like the English countryside!
+Back on the road again after lunch, as I near Cape Girardeau I’m forced off Hwy 61 again and onto I-55 but thankfully not for long.
+Soon returning to Hwy 61 again, I notice that the landscape is starting to change gradually.
+It’s subtle at first but soon I’m in rolling up-and-down green countryside surrounded by trees on both sides.
+There’s lots of bends in the road as well.
+It’s a glorious driving experience with the sun breaking through the tree canopy, spearing shafts of light onto the road.
+I’m travelling through lots of little towns.
+The signs by the roadside at the town boundaries say “Population 89”, “Population 102”, and other similar numbers.
+Whilst there are some larger towns, overall the road and the views are wonderful.
+It’s a real contrast to the Delta: a great drive, very like the English countryside!